-Applicant must submit one (1) hard copy, one (1) CD and one (1) electronic submittal, of the complete Application.
 Hard copy Application materials must be in 8-1/2 x 11 format, placed in one (1) adequate sized three ring binder, indexed and tabbed as described in this Plan.
 Exceptions: All drawings/plans may be included unbound if they do not lend themselves to the 8-1/2 x 11 formats.
 All such plans must be in the smallest practical (readable) format.
 The maximum acceptable drawing size is C-size.
 Items of significant volume (such as an Appraisal, Market Demand Study or Capital Needs Assessment) may be submitted as separate bound items.
 Each Application must comply with the format and content of this Plan.
-ADOH may reject any Application that does not conform to the requirements of this Plan or is submitted after the Deadline Date.
+ADOH may reject any Application or Application information that does not conform to the requirements of this Plan or is submitted after the Deadline Date.
 In the event that there is a discrepancy with respect to any information provided in the Application materials, ADOH will consider the hard copy Application as the primary source document.
 ADOH retains the sole discretion in determining and interpreting whether an Application or Project meets state law, federal law or the Plan criteria, terms, conditions or definitions.